Search String

 Apidya Amiga 1991

-Kaiko / A.U.D.I.O.S. released Apidya exclusively for the Amiga in 1991.
+Kaiko International / A.U.D.I.O.S.
+Entertainment of Germany released Apidya exclusively for the Amiga in 1991.
 Apidya is one of the best horizontally-scrolling shoot 'em ups on the Amiga.
-In addition, Apidya's music is some of the best that can be heard on any computer or video game of 1991.
+In addition, Apidya's TMFX Pro soundtrack was one of the best that could be heard on any computer game of 1991.
 Apidya features perfect controls, articulated sprite animations and silky-smooth screen-scrolling.

 Apidya Weapons System: